duongthuan204/little-lives/README.md

 ## Overview

 An application for album management.
-You can create new album with name and cover, and photos into it, and view photos in lightbox with navigation.
+You can create a new album with name and cover, and photos into it, and view photos in lightbox with navigation.
 Album and image are 2 main components of this project.
-They were designed with own model, view and controller.
+They were designed with their own model, view and controller.

 I built this project with Angular CLI framework, enhanced with Bulma CSS.
 FakerJS is used to generate fake data.
 It gets images from [Lorem Picsum](https://picsum.photos/), which could be slow sometimes.
-Please note that data will be different everytime browser refreshes also.
+Please note that data will be different everytime browser refreshes.

-This project maybe not perfect to satisfy all the requirements.
+This project may not be perfect to satisfy all the requirements.
 But I have tried all my best to make it as good as possible.
 Your review will be very valuable to me.

 ## Prerequisites